What is a Secondary Storage? Types, Purposes, and Examples

 We can divide data in secondary storage devices into three categories:

-- Backup Data: Refers to duplicates of information from the primary storage, and this type of data safeguards against potential losses that may arise from mishaps, system failures, or fraudulent activities.
+Backup Data: It refers to duplicates of information from the primary storage.
+This type of data safeguards against potential losses from mishaps, system failures, or fraudulent activities.
 When necessary, users can reintegrate this data into the primary storage.

-- Archival Data: Comprising information no longer essential for routine operations but is required for legal, historical, or compliance stipulations.
+Archival Data: Archival data comprises information that is no longer essential for routine operations but is necessary for legal, historical, or compliance stipulations.
 Transferring such data to secondary storage allows for space conservation and performance enhancement in primary storage.

 Why Do Computers Need Secondary Storage?

-Secondary storage complements primary storage by providing an area for data that doesn’t require immediate or frequent access.
-This migration alleviates the storage burden on prior devices, improving their performance.
-For businesses, this is a key element in a comprehensive Business continuity vs disaster recovery strategy.
+Secondary storage complements primary storage by providing an area for data that does not require immediate or frequent access.
+This migration mitigates the storage burden on prior devices, improving their performance.
+Secondary storage is a key element in a comprehensive Business continuity vs disaster recovery strategy.

 What is the Purpose of Secondary Storage?